ADRIELBSAD482/femicide-canada/README.md

 ## Causal Inference Summary

 While some variables are correlated, this does not imply causation.
-Without additional socioeconomic, legal, or cultural data, we cannot draw definitive causal conclusions.
+Without additional socioeconomic, legal, or cultural data, I cannot draw definitive causal conclusions.
 However, the observed trends support the idea that regional conditions may influence femicide rates — a topic worth deeper investigation.

 ---